Code-Institute-Submissions/Jamsey911-hangman_mp3/README.md

 1. As a Returning user, be able to play the game again with a different word as chosen by the computer.
 2. As a Returning user, I want to be able to navigate through the app consistently.
+3. As a Returning user, I want to beat my previous score.

 ## Design